 Building Design Challenges

 In a city like Toronto or Montreal, the summer brings hot and humid outdoor conditions, while building interiors are drier and cooler.
 In the winter, the situation is reversed.
 The interiors are warm and humid and the weather outside is cold and dry.
-This seasonal reversal poses a real challenge in building design, and particularly in the design of building envelopes – walls and roofs – and heating and cooling systems.
+This seasonal reversal poses a real challenge in building design, and particularly in the design of building envelopes – walls and roofs – and heating and cooling systems, which are vital during these changing conditions – you can always check here for the best way to maintain your system whether it be built in or standalone.
 Roof and wall sections need to be able to weather a reversal in the movement of heat and moisture.
 That means that in order to design buildings that will perform well 12 months a year, architects must have a rational, detailed understanding of building science.
 Building science, sometimes called building physics, is the study of how buildings interact with heat and moisture, and Canada has been doing groundbreaking building science research for decades.
 Those wanting to put their revolutionary design skills to the test may want to buy a lot for sale upon which to build their modern building – see here to read more…

 Canada’s Groundbreaking Building Science Research